dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/environments.md

 [!INCLUDE[](~/blazor/includes/location-client.md)]

+:::moniker range=">= aspnetcore-8.0"

+For general guidance on setting the environment for a Blazor Web App, see <xref:fundamentals/environments>.

+:::moniker-end

-:::moniker range=">= aspnetcore-5.0"
+:::moniker range=">= aspnetcore-5.0 < aspnetcore-8.0"

-For general guidance on server-side environments, see <xref:fundamentals/environments>.
+For general guidance on setting the environment for a Blazor Server app, see <xref:fundamentals/environments>.

 :::moniker-end